 One such argument is the question of whether JPEG is better than raw or raw is better than JPEG.
 The fact is that both are used extensively by professional photographers.
 If you are a landscape photographer or a wedding photographer, very often you will shoot in raw with JPEG backup for the simple reason that you may have to reveal extra detail or work on the images to make sure that you capture the moment.
 You often face difficult lighting conditions and raw gives you that flexibility.

 On the other hand, there are many sporting photographers that take just about everything in JPEG because it’s all about immediacy and they’ve set their camera up to get a very good JPEG.
-JPEGs are significantly better than they used to be and while they do not have the latitude that raw files have, they do have particularly good image quality and particularly good color development.
+JPEGs are significantly better than they used to be and while they do not have the latitude that raw files have, they do have particularly good image quality and good color development.
+In fact many JPEGS out of camera are better than many photographers can achieve using a raw converter.
+Especially without getting real training on use of the raw converter.

 Context Kills The Discussion